“Where ya been, Trev?” my roommate Bill asks as I return to our dorm room around noon. “Out catting around with the frat boys?”

 “Don’t worry about that.
-Catholics are more understanding.
+Catholics are more understanding now.
 But it’s so far away.
 Do you really have to go?”

 “I really loved him.
-I’ve never felt that way before.”
-I actually said it.
+I have never felt that way before.”
+I actually say it.

 “Well, son, I’m sure you really cared, but to go to LA may be too much.”